Camp Lejeune Water Lawsuit Settlement | Speak with TOP Lawyer Now

 After a Long Struggle, Help Is on the Way

-Things are about to change for families.
-At some point in the very near future, the Camp Lejeune Justice Act will become law and undo decades of injustice that military families have faced.
+Things have changed for families.
+The Camp Lejeune Justice Act of 2022 is law and the law undoes decades of injustice that military families have faced.
 Not only do they have a right to veterans disability benefits for the health issues that they face, but they can also file a lawsuit against the United States government for exposing them to dangerous levels of contaminants in their drinking water.
 The specific provision in the law would allow for a two-year suspension of the statute of limitations to allow victims to file lawsuits.
-Therefore, you would need to act quickly to get the financial compensation that you may deserve.
+Therefore, you need to act quickly to get the financial compensation that you may deserve.

 The Government May Owe Billions of Dollars

-The government expects to pay out billions of dollars in compensation for Camp Lejeune water illnesses.
+The government expects to pay out around 6.7 billion dollars in compensation for Camp Lejeune water illnesses.
 Initial estimates were that the Treasury Judgment Fund would pay out $6.7 billion in compensation.
 However, this is not a set amount of money that is available.
 If more people file claims, the government would need to pay out more money.

 Claims Could Be Worth Hundreds of Thousands of Dollars

 It is difficult to come up with a number of what these claims may be worth at the outset of the process.
-Cancer-related claims in mass torts may have payments that average between $150,000-$300,000.
-It is likely that there will be a mass tort class action lawsuit in North Carolina.
+Cancer-related claims in mass torts may have payments well over 300,000.
+A wrongful death claim may pay millions.
+These lawsuits need to be filed in federal Court in North Carolina.
 The government may still try to defend the case in court once the lawsuit is filed.
 However, there is a strong chance that there will be a settlement, especially given the fact that Congress passed a law allowing victims to file lawsuits.
 You would still need to file your claim once there is a settlement.
-A claims administrator would determine how much you may be able to get in compensation if you are eligible.
+A claims administrator would probably determine how much you may be able to get in compensation if you are eligible.